-2. Remove the two screws and move the right speaker and wire down away from the logic board.
+2. Remove the two screws holding the right speaker and move the speaker and its wires down and away from the logic board.

-3. Remove the screws shown.
+3. Remove the logic board screws, shown.

 Note: If a right ambient light sensor board was removed, that procedure already removed the upper right logic board screw.